Olviel/A6_booklet/README.md

 # A6_booklet

-A6 Booklet Creator
-Overview
 This Python script generates a booklet from a set of A6-sized images.
 The script arranges the images on A4-sized pages, suitable for printing and folding into a booklet format.
-The booklet pages are then saved as individual PDF files and optionally merged into a single PDF file.
+The booklet pages are then saved as individual PDF files and merged into a single PDF file.

-Production steps
+# Production steps
 1. Print the booklet.pdf doublesided, along the short edge.
 2. Cut the document in half along the long side.
 3. Stack the right half in the left half.
 4. Optional: staple.
 5. Fold.

-Requirements
+# Requirements
 Python 3
 Pillow (PIL Fork)
 PyPDF2